-SunrayTomato is an annual vegetable plant that is commonly grown for its edible qualities.
-It produces orange round tomatoes (which are technically 'berries') with orange flesh which are usually ready for picking from early summer to early fall.
+Litchi Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+It produces small clusters of red round fruit with red flesh which are usually ready for picking from mid summer to mid fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
-The tomatoes have a delicious taste.
+The fruits have a tart taste.

-The tomatoes are most often used in the following ways:
+The fruit are most often used in the following ways:

 - Fresh Eating

 - Eating When Cooked/Prepared

 - Cooking

-- Canning
+- Baking

-- Sauces
+- Preserves